-Seminar on Intelligent Mechano-Systems 2 credits
+By introducing and discussing key research papers in relation to

-Elective Required Professor Takehiko Sato
+Seminar on Intelligent Mechano-Systems 2 credits Master Course Seminar on Mechanical Systems

-By introducing and discussing key research papers in relation to their masters thesis, as well as the background to and interim results of their own research.
-Through this seminar, students will identify research trends in their particular area and the position of Mechanical Engineering program do not need to take this course. their own research.
+Engineering 8 credits

-Master Course Seminar on Mechanical Systems
+Elective Required Required Various teachers

-Engineering 8 credits Required Various teachers
+Professor Takehiko Sato

-Students engage in experiments and seminars, including research presentations, discussion and literature reviews.
-Students who have acquired credits from the Innovation Oriented Seminar on
+By introducing and discussing key research patheir masters thesis, as well as the background results of their own research.
+Through this senidentify research trends in their particular are their own research. to and interim ninar, students will Students engage in experiments and seminars, including research presentations, discussion and literature reviews.
+Students who have acquired credits from the Innovation Oriented Seminar on f Mechanical Engineering program do not need to take this course.